GradienceTeam/Design/TWIG/📅️ Gradience TWIG.md

 ## Announce #5 (Alt)

-Gradience Team are happy to announce new version of Gradience - 0.3.0, this version is result of a month of hard work.
+Gradience Team is happy to announce new version of Gradience - 0.3.0, this version is result of a month of hard work.
 This release introduces many new features and improvements.

 - Added plugins support, this allows creating plugins for customizing other apps
 - Preset Manager performance are significantly enhanced, presets are downloading much faster and app don't freeze on preset removal